-This page is dedicated to traditional Christianity through engaging the greatest of medieval philosophy and wisdom.
-Following such minds and leaders as Bernard of Clairvaux (12th cent.), Thomas Aquinas, Bonaventure, Albert Magnus (13th cent.), and Nicholas of Cusa (15th cent.), The Medieval Professor is an attempt to synthesize traditional Catholic theology and philosophy with contemporary questions in the humanities and the arts.
+Thus, the Medieval Professor is dedicated to traditional Christianity through engaging the greatest of medieval philosophy and theology.
+Following such minds and leaders as Bernard of Clairvaux (12th cent.), Thomas Aquinas, Bonaventure, Albert Magnus (13th cent.), Nicholas of Cusa (15th cent.), Dante and many others, The Medieval Professor is an attempt to synthesize traditional Catholic theology and philosophy with contemporary questions in the humanities and arts.

-And it would be amiss to overlook the influences of more recent Catholic writers such as John Henry Newman, William Morris, T.S.
+Finally, it would be amiss not to mention the strong influences of more recent Anglo, Orthodox, and Catholic writers such as John Henry Newman, William Morris, T.S.
 Eliot, C.S.
 Lewis, Vladimir Solovjev, G.K.
-Chesterton, Hillaire Belloc, and J.R.R.
+Chesterton, Hilaire Belloc, J.R.R.
 Tolkien, Louis Bouyer, Mortimer J. Adler, Alister McIntyre, Roger Scruton, amongst countless others.